Griefed/AddEmAll/README.md

     "instabreak": false
   }
 ```
-2. Afterwards, provide the texture you want your block to use in [definitions/assets/blocks](definitions/assets/blocks)
+2. Provide the texture you want your block to use in [definitions/assets/blocks](definitions/assets/blocks)
    1. Textures get automatically scaled down to 16x16
    2. The filename must match the id of the block added in `1.`, i.e. `some_block.png`
    3. Textures whose height is larger than their width will get scaled to 16x multiples of 16 automatically, so 16x17 will result in 16x32.